 Your values are your baby, so to speak.
 You hold them dear, because they speak to your life experiences and cultural upbringing.
 When someone says that your values are wrong, the conversation is off to a bad start from the beginning.
 Invalidating someone’s values shifts the conversation to a defensive mode.
 Instead, you can validate someone’s values, and then become ‘Socratic’ by asking questions back-and-forth as you hash out which values actually advance progress, human rights, justice, etc. Common ground is good foundation to have, and this begins by understanding that the other side is truly trying to come from a place of virtue.

 When talking about values, thinking in terms of better and worse will recognize the virtuous aims of both sides, while also recognizing that some values ought to be elevated over others.
 Moreover, better or worse dialogue frames the dialogue in a way that doesn’t get personal, rather, you can simply discuss the effects of values in the public sphere.
 Given that values are noble and based on virtue, it’s their externalities that need to be discussed.
 By externalities, I mean the side effects, blow-back, and consequences of the value when it is fully cashed out in everyday life.
 For example, early missionaries would visit foreign tribes and not only try and convert them, but also provide food and supplies to help them flourish.
-From this standpoint, everything seems okay as the value of generosity and compassion is elevated.
-But some missionaries also brought over (unintentionally) diseases that devastated the villagers.
-So, we can assess the externalities or consequences and conclude that this was probably not the best idea given the negative side effects it brought upon innocent villagers.
-It’s not that the missionaries were wrong, per se, it’s just that there are better ways to advance the value of generosity and compassion without such devastating effects.
+From this standpoint, the missionaries can be seen as virtuous.
+But some missionaries also brought over (unintentionally) diseases that devastated the villages.
+Thus, we can assess the externalities or consequences and conclude that this was probably not the best idea given the negative side effects it brought upon innocent villagers.
+It’s not that the missionaries immoral, per se, it’s just that there are better ways to advance the value of generosity and compassion.

 Values reflect what we find important to make life better.
 The formation of our values is cultivated and refined based on our life experiences and influenced by our cultural surroundings.
 When I was in Texas preparing myself for a pro-life rally in 2001, my actions were guided by values rooted in virtue.
 Granted, my values were much different than most people in blue states.
 However, my values later changed due to personal experiences with liberal thinkers who lived out a value system that spoke to my heart.
 Moreover, I was able to live in the U.K. where I was exposed to different values and thinking that called into question my worldview.
 What didn’t change me was an intellectual argument or some liberal calling me a ‘southern redneck’.
 What didn’t change me was someone telling me I’m wrong, or that I needed to be more educated.
 Rather, it was through compassionate discussions where we worked through, not right and wrong, but the question: what makes life better?